Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Related Work

-Spectral clustering and kernel K-means \cite{dhillon2004unified}: the trace minimization or maximization form of spectral clustering can be converted to the trace maximization form of (weighted) kernel K-means, so spectral clustering can be solved by (weighted) kernel K-means.
-And an efficient multilevel algorithm Graclus \cite{dhillon2007weighted} was developed, which is applicable to large-scale problem.
-But, on the one hand the conversion stops at kernel K-means and does not go further to the dictionary-based sparse representation.
-In this paper, it will be shown that the dictionary form can enrich our understanding of spectral clustering.
-On the other hand, the conversion from K-means to Rcut is ignored.\footnote{In the rigorous sense of this paper, the conversion from weighted K-means to spectral clustering is infeasible.} We will supplement this conversion and show that this conversion will lead to a linkage between dimensionality reduction and cluster analysis, as the first paragraph stated.
+\tb{Spectral clustering and kernel K-means} \cite{dhillon2004unified}: the trace minimization or maximization form of spectral clustering can be converted to the trace maximization form of (weighted) kernel K-means, so spectral clustering can be solved by (weighted) kernel K-means.
+However, on the one hand, the conversion stops at kernel K-means and does not go further to the dictionary-based representation.
+In this paper, we will show that the dictionary form can enrich our understanding of spectral clustering.
+On the other hand, the conversion from K-means to spectral clustering is absent.\footnote{Among the spectral clustering, Ncut corresponds to weighted K-means, while Rcut corresponds to K-means.
+The conversion from K-means to Rcut is feasible.
+However, in the same rigorous sense, the conversion from weighted K-means to Ncut seems infeasible.
+Hence, we focus on K-means and Rcut in this paper.} We will supplement this part and show that this conversion will lead to a linkage between dimensionality reduction and cluster analysis.

-In summary, the relations remain pair-wise and not complete yet.
-They have not been integrated into a unified framework.
+The above relations remain pair-wise and have not yet been integrated into a unified framework.